OnePlus has clarified that any sensitive information retained by future OnePlus devices would be on an “opt-in” basis only.

 “Let’s say in the future we have a platform of 10 million users, and we have OnePlus credits, and you take an Uber, you open the Uber app, you log in with your OnePlus account and you’re logged in.
-And because we own the end-to-end user experience on e-commerce, we can capture their address, their credit card information, even their biometric information,” Pei explained to The Guardian.
+And because we own the end-to-end user experience on e-commerce,

 At the time, he added: “So next time, with the OnePlus 4 or 5 a few years down the line, when they receive the phone it’s already logged in and already has everything set up according to their preferences; it already has their biometric information.
 The entire friction of making a purchase or a customisation just decreases so much more.
 This will lead to higher engagement.”

 Pei later clarified his comments on a Reddit post, suggesting he “got a bit too excited about the future” during the interview.

 “When it comes to privacy, we will always err on the side of caution,” he explained.
 “Product features related to privacy will be opt-in rather than opt-out.”

 He continued: “As a brand trying to establish itself, we would never do anything to compromise the trust people have placed in us.”

 Pei went on to reveal that the fingerprint sensor on the OnePlus 2 will “never store your data to a server or a cloud”, pledging that information will remain on devices.